wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-encryption-audit-journal/includes/3-troubleshoot-mailbox-auditing.md

 ## Modify the audit actions for a mailbox

-If you've diagnosed that the wrong set of actions are being audited for a mailbox, you can change the list by using the Set-Mailbox cmdlet.
+If you've diagnosed that the wrong set of actions is being audited for a mailbox, you can change the list by using the Set-Mailbox cmdlet.
 For example, the following command adds mailbox logins to the list of audited actions for the mailbox owner:

 ```powershell
 Set-Mailbox -Identity serena.davis@contoso.com -AuditOwner @{Add="MailboxLogin"}